Do you want to know what the best schools in Johannesburg are? Then you are at the right place.

 Assumption Convent School is an independent school for girls and is famous for providing accessible and high-quality education to these children.
 It offers education to girls from Pre-Grade to Grade 12.

-The school is made up of a team of teachers that work to foster self-discipline, respect, and responsibility within catholic ethos.
+The school is made up of a team of teachers who work to foster self-discipline, respect, and responsibility within catholic ethos.
 Assumption Convent school boasts 600 girls in less than 25 classes; This ensures each child is noticed and well nurtured.

 At the same time, the school’s small size breeds a family atmosphere for good staff morale to ensure long-serving and dedicated teachers.
 Teachers at Assumption Convent School train pupils to discover and develop their exceptional talents and strengths.